Wetlands; Wildlife management; Human impacts; Coastal environments;Estuarine environments; Coastal environments

 Research Unit, Pennsylvania State University, University Park, PA; Stauffer, G.T. - Pennsylvania Cooperative Fish and Wildlife Research Unit,...

-Endangered species; Habitat conservation; Human impacts; Wildlife management;
+Endangered and/or threatened; Habitat conservation; Human impacts; Wildlife management;

 This is a fact sheet describing safe harbor agreements with assurances for private landowners.
 It explains the purpose of the agreements and the process a landowner must follow in order to enter and maintain such an agreement.